-I am a Nikon fan so my cameras so far were a D40, D60, D7000 (an excellent model) and lately a big upgrade to full frame with D610.
+I am a Nikon fan so my cameras so far were a D40, D60, D7000 (an excellent model) and lately a big “upgrade” (after some time I really question whether the transition from DX to FX was really an upgrade…) to full frame with D610.

 My lenses are: